07 July 2020

 The Australian Government confirms the above as follows:

-[Maritime Cooperation for an Open and Inclusive Indo-Pacific
+an Open and Inclusive Indo-Pacific

 …9.
 Both countries share a view that many of the future challenges are likely to occur in, and emanate from, the maritime domain.
 We agreed to boost cooperation in the maritime domain as encapsulated in our Joint Declaration on a Shared Vision for Maritime Cooperation in the Indo-Pacific.
 Our enhanced arrangements will facilitate deeper engagement between our two countries including maritime domain awareness, and expanded linkages between our maritime agencies.